cloudflare/cloudflare-docs/products/pages/src/content/how-to/add-custom-http-headers.md

 <Aside type="note">

 Cloudflare provides HTTP header customization for Pages projects by adding a `_headers` file to your project.
-Check out the [documentation](https://developers.cloudflare.com/pages/platform/headers).
-You may want to add, remove, or alter HTTP headers for security or performance reasons.
+Refer to the [documentation](https://developers.cloudflare.com/pages/platform/headers) for more information.

 </Aside>